Nicole Percifield

 About

-Canadian Mezzo-Soprano Nicole Percifield has featured in concert performances with New Haven Symphony (Messiah), Saint Paul Chamber Orchestra (D. Scarlatti’s Salve Regina and Pergolesi’s Stabat Mater), and the Minnesota Orchestra.
-Recently, Percifield performed Beethoven’s Mass in C with the UTSO under conductors Uri Mayer and Jamie Hillman, and won the 2024 Jim and Charlotte Norcop Prize in Song.
+Canadian Mezzo-Contralto Nicole Percifield has featured in concert performances with New Haven Symphony (Messiah), Saint Paul Chamber Orchestra (D. Scarlatti’s Salve Regina and Pergolesi’s Stabat Mater), and the Minnesota Orchestra.
+Prized for her “rich alto”, Percifield recently performed Elgar’s Sea Pictures with North Bay Symphony under conductor Joshua Wood, workshopped Mahler’s Symphony no. 2 with Mandle Philharmonic, and sang Beethoven’s Mass in C with the UTSO under conductors Uri Mayer and Jamie Hillman.
+A skilled interpreter of art song, in 2024 Percifield won the 2024 Jim and Charlotte Norcop Prize in Song, featured as a Fellow with Toronto Summer Music, and performed at the Académie Francis Poulenc in Tours, France.

 A graduate of Yale Opera, Percifield has worked with Minnesota Opera (Salome, Faust), Santa Fe Opera (Le Nozze di Figaro, Rigoletto), Central City Opera (Werther, Cendrillon), the Banff Centre (Die Zauberflöte), and Opera Theatre of St. Louis (Ghosts of Versailles).
 She was a finalist at the Metropolitan Opera New England Regionals and performed Debussy’s Chansons Baudelaire at Carnegie Hall with Yale in New York.
 Percifield recently featured on CBC’s Tapestry program, performing and speaking about composer Gavin Fraser’s work, Shared Isolation.